ibm-cloud-docs/Cloudant/api/using_views.md

 `startkey`       | Return records, starting with the specified key. | Yes | String or JSON array | | | Yes `startkey_docid` | Return records, starting with the specified document ID. | Yes | String | || Yes
- `update`        | Ensure that the view is updated before results are returned. | Yes | String | `true` | Yes
+ `update`        | Ensure that the view is updated before results are returned. | Yes | String | `true` | Yes {: caption="Table 2.
+Subset of query and JSON body arguments available for partitioned queries" caption-side="top"}

 This table shows the supported values for the following arguments: